-How to speed up your WordPress blog: The checklist
+How to speed up your WordPress: The checklist

 Let’s look at the checklist first before getting into details:

-High-resolution images are an integral part of any blog.
-They brand your blog, and they keep your visitors interested in your posts.
+High-resolution images are an integral part of web content.
+They brand your site, and they keep your visitors interested in your posts.

 The size of these images is huge and can dramatically impact the loading time.
 First-time visitors are impatient and won’t wait around for your large images to load.
 Your photos should be big enough to make an impact, but not so large that the file size prevents a quick page loading time.

 When saving the image make sure to resize the picture to the exact dimensions that you need in your content to help keep the image size low.
 Aim for somewhere around 100-150kb per image.
-Compress the picture by using “Save for web” in your image editor before you actually upload it to your blog.
+Compress the picture by using “Save for web” in your image editor before you actually upload it.

 You can also use one of the image optimizer plugins for WordPress.
 From my experience, they can help you reduce the picture size by 30+% without compromising the image quality itself.

-- EWWW Image Optimizer plugin is a solution that compresses your images as you upload them onto your blog.
+- EWWW Image Optimizer plugin is a solution that compresses your images as you upload them.